Q+A-Proposed nuclear deal between Iran and six world powers

 Iranian oil exports have fallen by about 60 percent in the past two years as the EU stopped purchases and most Asian buyers drastically cut imports because of the sanctions.
 Iran is now earning only about $100 million a day from oil sales as opposed to $250 million two years ago.

-In addition to the loss of oil income, inflation in Iran has risen sharply over the past two years and the value of the country’s rial currency has plummeted.
+In addition to the loss of oil income, inflation in Iran has risen sharply and the value of the country’s rial currency has plummeted.

 Iranian President Hassan Rouhani was elected in June on a platform of conciliation, saying he wanted to ease Iran’s international isolation and end the sanctions.
 He has also sought to improve relations with Washington.